Rtarun3606k/SIH_Prototype_public/README.md

 1. Open a terminal window.
 2. Navigate to the frontend directory using the command `cd /home/big_dragoon/hackthon/shih/prototype/frontend`.
 3. Install the required dependencies by running `npm install`.
-4. Start the frontend development server with the command `npm start`.
+4. Start the frontend development server with the command `npm run dev`.

 ## Platform-Specific Commands